neutral logistics - Logistics & Transportation Web Platform

 Hey, hey

-Here is a shot from a project on which I worked a while ago, for a logistics company.
-More to be shared in the future.
+Another screen for a project I worked on a while ago.
+A dashboard for a logistics and transportation company.
+This is the light version.
+More screens to come in the future.

 Make sure to follow me in order to stay updated with my work.